What to Expect from the New 2018 California Proposition 65 Warning Requirements

 • manufacturer's label

-• signs in the workplace
+• workplace signage

 Are any businesses exempt from Prop 65?